laiba12345/GeneratingThePast/README.md

 This project is based on the original finetrainers repository.

-We only added:
+We added:
-- custom data handling scripts
+- data preparation scripts
-- small modifications to training and inference scripts
+- Lora fine-tunning and testing scripts
 - dataset config file

-Core implementation remains the same as the original repo.
+- minor changes to original training file